 The interesting ones to consider are Division 232, where your MP could have voted against the requirement that ministers act "reasonably"; Division 234, where your MP could have voted against the requirement that ministers had to implement law commission reports "without changes", so they couldn't cherry-pick them; Division 238, mentioned above; and Division 240, where your MP could have voted against giving the committee overseeing an order complete freedom to reject it.

 On one final note, we've added a forum to our site where you can post your MPs responses and talk about what you've been doing to campaign against the bill with other supporters.

-Dissecting the Government’s Arguments May 17, 2006Posted by Philip John in Politics.
+Dissecting the Government’s Arguments May 17, 2006Posted by Phil in Politics.